 Triborough Bridge and Tunnel Authority (MTA Bridges and Tunnels), another affiliate of MTA, is a public benefit corporation empowered to construct and operate toll bridges and tunnels and other public facilities in the City.
-MTA Bridges and Tunnels issues debt obligations to finance the capital costs of its facilities and is empowered to issue debt obligations to finance the capital costs of the Transit and Commuter Systems operated by other affiliates and subsidiaries of MTA.
-In the last ten years, MTA Bridges and Tunnels has not issued new money bonds to finance capital projects for the benefit of the Transit and Commuter Systems, and currently has no plans to do so in the future.
+MTA Bridges and Tunnels issues debt obligations to finance the capital costs of its facilities and is empowered to issue debt obligations to finance the capital costs of the Transit and Commuter Systems operated by other affiliates and subsidiaries of MTA, in each case secured by bridge and tunnel tolls.
+In the last ten years, MTA Bridges and Tunnels has not issued new money bonds secured by bridge and tunnel tolls to finance capital projects for the benefit of the Transit and Commuter Systems.
 MTA Bridges and Tunnels' surplus amounts are used to fund certain transit and commuter operations and capital projects.
+See "SOURCES OF PAYMENT - Description of Pledged Revenues - Expectations with Respect to Future Bonding."

 The board members of MTA serve as the board members of MTA's affiliates and subsidiaries, which, together with MTA, are referred to herein as the Related Entities.
-MTA and the other Related Entities are described in detail in Part I - MTA Annual Disclosure Statement to MTA's 2018 Combined Continuing Disclosure Filings (the MTA Annual Disclosure Statement or ADS), which is included by specific cross-reference in this official statement.
+MTA and the other Related Entities are described in detail in Part I - MTA Annual Disclosure Statement to MTA's 2020 Combined Continuing Disclosure Filings (the MTA Annual Disclosure Statement or ADS), which is included by specific cross-reference in this official statement.